1 – Value for Money

 Turkish cuisine has been making a name for itself on the worldwide culinary platform for many years, so much so that it is now considered amongst the best in the world.
 The combination of flavours and ingredients are blended together to form dishes that have been historically influenced by many different cultures – these include Greek, Ottoman, Middle Eastern, Asian and Balkan.
 The variety of the dishes available and the quality of the ingredients guarantee a delicious meal.

 Alanya has numerous quality restaurants with many specialising in traditional Turkish Mediterranean dishes, rich in vegetables, herbs and spices.
-Not surprisingly, Alanya also has many speciality fish restaurants offering locally caught species such as barbunya (red mullet), levrek (sea bass), mercan (coral fish) and lüfer (bluefish).
+Not surprisingly, Alanya also has many speciality fish restaurants offering locally caught species such as barbunya (red mullet), levrek (sea bass), mercan (red sea bream) and lüfer (bluefish).

-The amenable climate means that Alanya is a very important region for fruit and vegetable production so, wherever you choose to eat, be it at a high-end restaurant or local ‘lokanta’, all of the produce will have been locally sourced.
+The amenable climate means that Alanya is a very important region for fruit and vegetable production so, wherever you choose to eat, be it at a high-end restaurant or a cafe style establishment (lokanta), all of the produce will have been locally sourced.

 10 – A Wealth of History and Culture